Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2019-02-15-StorageAccounts.md

     },
 ```

-Then we can use a copy clause to cycle over the array and create our containers
+Then we can use a copy clause to cycle over the array and create our containers in the deploy

 ```Json
     {